luisfelipemaia/luisfelipemaia/README.md

 ![](https://komarev.com/ghpvc/?username=luisfelipemaia&color=006bed)
 ![](https://img.shields.io/github/followers/luisfelipemaia.svg?style=social&label=Follow&maxAge=2592000)

-- 🤔 &nbsp; I'm a Christian, Um estudante muito dedicado e com muita vontade de aprender, Adoro novos desafios e o Corinthians.
+- 🤔 &nbsp; I'm a Christian, I'm software developer, I like to work in a team and  taking on new challenges.

 - 🎓 &nbsp; Studying Computer Science at the <a href="https://www.sbv.ifsp.edu.br/"> Federal Institute of Education, Science and Technology of São Paulo (IFSP)</a>.